przemyslawkulak/meal2list/.ai/tasks/task_1_3_review_screen.md

 - ✅ Complete HTML templates for all components
 - ✅ Material Design layout and styling
 - ✅ Proper SCSS with responsive breakpoints
+- ✅ **NEW:** Click-to-edit UI patterns with conditional display/edit modes

 ### 7.2 **Form Validation** ✅ DONE